jpshelley/dotfiles/README.md

 ### Github

 Make sure to setup github by generating new ssh keys and access tokens for terminal access if using 2 factor auth!
 (Maybe we can automate this some day)

+### HLS

+If necessary, download the HLS validator tools from here manually https://developer.apple.com/download/more/?=HLS